Cheadle Town F.C.

-Cheadle Town Football Club are a semi-professional football club based in Cheadle, Greater Manchester.
+Cheadle Town Football Club are a semi-professional football club based in Cheadle, a suburb of Stockport, Greater Manchester, England.
 They were established in 1961 and joined the North West Counties Football League in 1983.
 They are currently members of the (the new name of the "old" Division One as of 2008–09).
 Their home ground is Park Road Stadium.

 History

 As Grasmere Rovers

 Cheadle Town's history can be traced back to 1961 when a 14-year-old boy called Barrie Dean asked his neighbour, Chris Davies, to help his friends form a football team.
 This team was called Grasmere Rovers after the name of the street that both Dean and Davies lived on (Grasmere Avenue).
 Chris Davies took on the role of team manager and on 3 September 1961, Grasmere Rovers took to the field for the first time, losing 0–5 to Sutton Boys.

 Grasmere started out in the Manchester Junior Football League - a league they would eventually win in the 1967–68 season - playing their games on a Sunday afternoon at The Mellands Playing Fields in Belle Vue.
 They joined the Manchester League in 1972, allowing them to play their football on the more regular Saturday afternoon.
 Now under the managerial guidance of Albert Pike, with Chris Davies as chairman and now playing their matches at Surrey Street in Glossop, Grasmere Rovers went from strength-to-strength; the peak of which was the 1979–80 season where they won the Manchester League, the Gilchrist Cup, the Manchester County Amateur Cup and the Derbyshire Junior Cup.
 In that same season striker Peter Tilley ran in 43 goals.

 The team moved to their present-day home of Park Road for the 1982–83 season.
 Al Sadd were the first ever visitors on Saturday 12 August 1982, running out 4–1 winners on the day.
 This would be the last season that the team would be known as Grasmere Rovers.